yihan1998/yihan1998.github.io/_posts/2024-03-11-linux-syscall-301.md

 In this artical, we are taking a deep dive into the system calls in Linux Kernel 5.4 on an `x86_64` architecture.

-# Setting up the syscall table
+# Set up the syscall table

 The Linux Kernel utilizes a lot of tricks in C in an impressive way and the syscall table initilization is one of my favourite.
 It is a perfect example of how coding in C can be elegant, flexible, and creative.